 When you’re in a long distance relationship, it’s alarmingly easy to allow important things in life—family, friendships, hobbies, exercise—to stall.
 But this will only make you more depressed in the short term, and hurt you in the long run.

-Do not spend every spare minute talking to your partner (or daydreaming about said partner).
+So do not spend every spare minute talking to your partner (or daydreaming about said partner).
 Right from the beginning of your long distance relationship, remember to keep building a life where you are—a life full of friends and fun.

 Do things that make you fitter, smarter, and happier.
 Stay in contact with other people you love, too.
 Do things that interest you.
 Do these things alone, if need be.
 Remember, investing in yourself is another way of investing in your most important relationship.
 Start now!